matthewelstone/MockCBS/README.md

 <img src="assets/images/readmeimages/amiresponsive.png">

 This website was created for my Milestone Two Interactive Frontend Development Project.
 I wanted to make a mock exam site for the Cicerone Certified Beer Server exam.
-The user will have half an hour to answer sixty multiple choice questions with a passing mark of 45/60 just as in the actual exam.
+The user will have half an hour to answer sixty randomised multiple choice questions with a passing mark of 45/60 just as in the actual exam.

 ## Contents